How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 The ultimate decision regarding prosecution presides with the district attorney.
 All criminal cases start with a complaint by the victim or a witness.
 This person either reports the matter to local law enforcement, the district attorney’s office, the state attorney general’s office, or directly to the magistrate in his or her location.

 While the decision to prosecute lies with the prosecuting attorney, that doesn’t mean all cases start the same way, and law enforcement involvement doesn’t always result in court action.
-Is filing a police report the same as pressing charges?
-In short, no. Filing a police report starts an investigative process that may result in pressing charges.
+Filing a police report is not the same as pressing charges.
+Instead, it initiates an investigative process that may eventually lead to charges being pressed.
 Charges on the state level are filed by a court officer such as a magistrate, judge, or prosecutor.

-However, when considering if police reports show up on background checks, even though they’re usually an investigative process, there’s occasions when it could come up later.
+However, when considering if police reports appear on background checks, even though they’re usually an investigative process, there’s occasions when it could come up later.

 Federal prosecutions begin much the same way as state-level charges.
 Federal charges are based on reports made to federal law enforcement agents.
 Federal crimes must be reported to the proper authorities to start the process, private individuals cannot file federal charges directly.